falkr/ttm4115/pages/unit-agile.md

 Here is also a [link to the diagram](https://drive.google.com/file/d/1hZdFV59lQ20oGVIzIQK5W0W4xcJzVLTL/view?usp=sharing).

 With some discussion you should be able to place all forces and strategies so that the entire diagram makes sense.
 These are the considerations you have to do in a development project!

+Copy a screenshot of the final puzzle into the document where you also made notes on the examples for each of the forces.
+Deliver on Teams in the folder for this unit, under file name `ttm4115-team-xx-agile-forces.docx`.